-The parties to the Stockholders' Agreement will not transfer shares of our Class B common stock except: (i) to another holder of our Class B common stock; (ii) to Amanda Westphal Radcliffe, Stefanie Westphal Thompson or Jeffrey Westphal or their family members or affiliates, as described in the Stockholders' Agreement; (iii) to the Company; (iv) or in an underwritten public offering or other transaction approved by a majority of the disinterested members of our board of directors or a committee of our board of directors authorized to take such action ("Permitted Transfers").
-Each party to whom Class B common stock is transferred will be required to become a party to the Stockholders' Agreement, if they are not a party already.
-Each share of our Class B common stock will convert automatically into one share of our Class A common stock upon any transfer, whether or not for value, except for certain permitted transfers described in our amended and restated certificate of incorporation, including transfers to Amanda Westphal Radcliffe, Stefanie Westphal Thompson and Jeffrey Westphal or their family members or affiliates.
+The parties to the Stockholders' Agreement will not transfer shares of our Class B common stock except to another party bound by the Stockholders' Agreement, to the Company or in an underwritten public offering or other transaction approved by a majority of disinterested members of our board of directors.
+Each share of our Class B common stock will convert automatically into one share of our Class A common stock upon any transfer, whether or not for value, except for transfers to Amanda Westphal Radcliffe, Stefanie Westphal Thompson and Jeffrey Westphal or their family members or affiliates, as described in our amended and restated certificate of incorporation.

-Right of First Offer / Refusal
+Right of First Refusal

-Before transferring any shares of our Class B common stock, other than through a Permitted Transfer, the party transferring the shares must offer them, first, to the other stockholder parties and, next, to the Company.
+Before transferring any shares of our Class B common stock, the party transferring the shares must offer them, first, to the other stockholder parties and, next, to the Company.
 If neither of those offers is accepted, the selling stockholder may then transfer the shares to someone else.
-If any party receives an offer from someone who is not a party to the Stockholders' Agreement to purchase some or all of their Class B common stock, that person must give the other parties notice of the offer and an opportunity to purchase the shares on the same terms.
+If any party receives an offer to purchase some or all of their Class B common stock, that person must give the other parties notice of the offer and an opportunity to purchase the shares on the same terms.

-Subscription Rights
+Preemptive Rights

-The parties to the Stockholders' Agreement will have the right, but not the obligation, to purchase a number of shares of Class A common stock up to their proportionate interest of any new shares of Class A common stock, or any securities convertible into, exercisable for, or exchangeable for Class A common stock issued in a private offering, other than securities (including either shares of Class A common stock or Class B common stock) issued to any director, employee or consultant of the Company or any of its subsidiaries pursuant to an equity-incentive plan approved by the Board or in connection with stock splits, stock dividends, in-kind equity distributions, recapitalizations and stockholders' rights plans, or a greater amount if any of the other parties to the Stockholders' Agreement do not elect to purchase their proportionate share of the newly issued securities.
+The parties to the Stockholders' Agreement will have the right, but not the obligation, to purchase a number of shares of Class A common stock up to their proportionate interest of any new shares of Class A common stock, or any securities convertible into, exercisable for, or exchangeable for Class A common stock issued in a private offering, other than securities (including either shares of Class A common stock or Class B common stock) issued in connection with stock splits, stock dividends, in-kind equity distributions and recapitalizations, or a greater amount if any of the other parties to the Stockholders' Agreement do not elect to purchase their proportionate share of the newly issued securities.